openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 * **build**: anything to do with building or releasing the repo: Makefile, tox.ini, Travis, Jenkins, GitHub actions, and so on.

 * **chore**: a repetitive mechanical task such as updating requirements or translations.
-See `Discussion`_ below for how "chore" can hide important information.
+See `Discussion`_ below for how "chore" can hide important information, and how that can sometimes be avoided.

 * **docs**: documentation-only changes.
 Documentation changes for other types of work should be included in those commits.
 This includes more than the formal docs for a repo, it also covers any change that updates words describing the work, for example READMEs, ADRs, docstrings, annotations, comments, and so on.